-- 1) The meeting of the creditors shall be conducted in accordance with the provisions of this section and sections 109, 110 and 111. - In the meeting of the creditors, the creditors may decide to approve, modify or reject the repayment plan. - 3) The resolution professional shall ensure that if modifications are suggested by the creditors, consent of the debtor shall be obtained for each modification. - 4) The resolution professional may for a sufficient cause adjourn the meeting of the creditors for a period of not more than seven days at a time.
+- 1. The meeting of the creditors shall be conducted in accordance with the provisions of this section and sections 109, 110 and 111. - 2.
+In the meeting of the creditors, the creditors may decide to approve, modify or reject the repayment plan. - 3.
+The resolution professional shall ensure that if modifications are suggested by the creditors, consent of the debtor shall be obtained for each modification. - 4.
+The resolution professional may for a sufficient cause adjourn the meeting of the creditors for a period of not more than seven days at a time

 - The Resolution Professional shall ensure that criteria of the quorum are fulfilled if creditors representing at least thirty-three percent of voting share are present in person, by proxy or through video conferencing as per Reg.
-13 of IBBI (Insolvency Resolution Process for personal guarantor to the Corporate Debtors) Regulations, 2019. - Resolution Professional to ensure that the meeting is conducted in compliance with the provisions of this section and sections 109, 110 and 111 read with Reg.
-14 of IBBI (Insolvency Resolution Process for personal guarantor to the Corporate Debtors) Regulations, 2019. - The resolution professional shall ensure that if modifications are suggested by the creditors, consent of the debtor shall be obtained for each modification. - Resolution Professional to ensure that all the agenda items mentioned in the notice of the meeting are discussed and voted upon wherever necessary. - The Resolution Professional shall ensure that the required quorum is present throughout the meeting by taking roll call - No person other than participants and any other person whose presence is required by RP, shall be allowed access to the meeting without the permission of RP. - The resolution professional may for a sufficient cause, if need arises, adjourn the meeting of the creditors for a period of not more than seven days at a time.
+13 of IBBI (Insolvency Resolution Process for personal quarantor to the Corporate Debtors) Regulations, 2019. - Resolution Professional to ensure that the meeting is conducted in compliance with the provisions of this section and sections 109, 110 and 111 read with Reg.
+14 of IBBI (Insolvency Resolution Process for personal guarantor to the Corporate Debtors) Regulations, 2019. - The resolution professional shall ensure that if modifications are suggested by the creditors, consent of the debtor shall be obtained for each modification. - Resolution Professional to ensure that all the agenda items mentioned in the notice of the meeting are discussed and voted upon wherever necessarv. - The Resolution Professional shall ensure that the required quorum is present throughout the meeting by taking roll call.

-- To obtain the consent of debtors as per the suggestions of the creditors on the repayment plan as they do not agree easily on the terms and conditions. - To collate the assets and liabilities of personal guarantor, excluded assets and debts, Income Tax Returns, Debt owed by guarantor to his associates, guarantees given in relation to his debts, and whether any of the guarantors is an associate of the guarantor, details of business owned by the guarantor or of his firm in which he is a partner, as the case may be. - To obtain unanimous consensus among the creditors on the terms and conditions proposed in the repayment plan.
+- To obtain the consent of debtors as per the suggestions of the creditors on the repayment plan as they do not agree easily on the terms and conditions. - To collate the assets and liabilities of personal guarantor, excluded assets and debts, Income Tax Returns, Debt owed by guarantor to his associates. guarantees given in relation to his debts, and whether any of the guarantors is an associate of the guarantor, details of business owned by the guarantor or of his firm in which he is a partner, as the case may be. - To obtain unanimous consensus among the creditors on the terms and conditions proposed in the repayment plan.

-- To ensure the proper connectivity, compatibility and other necessary infrastructure in case meeting to be conducted electronically. - To ensure proper sitting arrangement(s), recording facility and other requirements at the venue of the meeting i.e., conference hall, office in case of physical meeting. - Opportunity to present their views/ suggestions should be given to each and every creditor on the agenda items proposed to be discussed in the meeting. - Brief note may be presented by RP about the actions taken in insolvency resolution process till the date of meeting.
+- · To ensure the proper connectivity, compatibility and other necessary infrastructure in case meeting to be conducted electronically. - To ensure proper sitting arrangement(s), recording facility and other requirements at the venue of the meeting i.e., conference hall, office in case of physical meeting. - Opportunity to present their views/ suggestions should be given to each and every creditor on the agenda items proposed to be discussed in the meeting. - Brief note may be presented by RP about the actions taken in insolvency resolution process till the date of meeting.